Zum Inhalt springen

 )

-Segment-Polygon zu Binärmaske
+Segmentpolygon zu Binärmaske

-Konvertiert ein einzelnes Polygon (als Liste) in eine binäre Maske mit der angegebenen Bildgröße.
-Das Polygon sollte die folgende Form haben [N, 2], wobei N ist die Anzahl der (x, y) Punkte, die die Polygonkontur definieren.
+Konvertiert ein einzelnes Polygon (als Liste) in eine binäre Maske der angegebenen Bildgröße.
+Das Polygon sollte die Form haben [N, 2], wobei N ist die Anzahl der (x, y) Punkte, die die Polygonkontur definieren.

 Warnung

-N muss immer ausgeglichen sein.
+N muss immer gerade sein.

 import numpy as np